Ever since I got the Hilton Honors Aspire card, I shifted a lot of my hotel stays over to Hilton properties.

 While these credits are hardly enough to cover the cost of a complimentary breakfast, particularly at the higher-end Hilton properties, I like the flexibility.
 You can spend the credit any time you want, whether it’s at the on-site restaurant, hotel bars, or onsite grab-and-go markets.

-Because this is a new benefit that kicks at the “beginning of July”, I wasn’t sure how it was all going to work.
+Because this is a new benefit that kicks in at the “beginning of July”, I wasn’t sure how it was all going to work.
 Here’s what happened at 3 different Hilton properties:

 1. Hilton Nashville Downtown